gamblevore/speedie/Documentation/Objects.md

 The two failing lines, fail, because they don't know that they contain strings.
 They've lost that information.
 That's why for container classes, its sometimes (or often?) better to define their type fully.

-However, for function parameters or class-properties, actually you'll always be defining their type-fully anyhow.
+However, for function parameters or class-properties, actually you'll always be defining their type fully anyhow.

 What about writing a container class yourself?
-Well, you can do this, or you can adapt an existing container clsas.
+Well, you can do this, or you can adapt an existing container class.
 The main thing, is how to write a function that returns _"the contained type"_.

     class ContainerClass
         contains object